UofTActuarial/UofTActuarial.github.io/content/authors/admin/_index.md

 <!-- We are a group of researchers in the Department of Statistical Sciences, University of Toronto. -->

 Here you will find information and some of the most recent research work by our group.

+Also follow our [Github](https://github.com/UofTActuarial) for latest projects and software packages.